Biopsy - polyps

 Some polyps are cancerous (malignant) and the cancer cells are likely to spread.
 Most polyps are noncancerous (benign).
 The most common site of polyps that are treated is the colon.

-How a polyp biopsy is taken depends on the location:
+How a polyp biopsy is done depends on the location: